anas (duck) fulvigula (from, fulvus, reddish yellow, and gula, throat)

 Orlando, Florida — International Drive — Harcourt Brace

-I went to Orlando with Don Hampton, Jim Jordan and Linda for the annual Evangelical Press Association convention at the Sheraton One World Resort.
+I went to Orlando with coworkers for a convention at the Sheraton One World Resort.
 On this day, we had seminars and meals and speeches from 9:00 a.m. until 10:00 p.m.
 I got up early and went wandering.
 As soon as I walked out of my room, I saw a White Ibis fly over.
 There was an empty lot next to the hotel, but I didn’t see much there.
 I meandered through the grounds of the Harcourt Brace headquarters toward Sea World across the street.

 At the edge of the Harcourt Brace parking lot there was a water-filled ditch.
 Swimming in the ditch was a lone duck.
 It looked like a female Mallard, with a pale, unstreaked head and neck.
 Its bill was pale yellow-green with no black.
 It swam down the ditch away from me, with its head erect, looking about warily.
 When I got too close, it flew off across the lot.
 I saw its blue speculum with a white border on the trailing edge.